APRTSM/Historian/README.md

 ## RQ2, RQ3 and RQ4

 `tmp/results/` includes raw LLM responses in pickle files.
-To classify the LLM responses, aggrigate votes and generate summary plots for 2nd, 3rd and 4th research questions:
+To classify the LLM responses, aggregate votes and generate summary plots for 2nd, 3rd and 4th research questions:
 ```bash
 python results.py
 ```